 Stocks Of Companies That Raise Dividends Every Year

-This article compares and contrasts Dividend Kings vs Dividend Aristocrats.
+This article compares and contrasts Dividend Kings vs. Dividend Aristocrats.

-First, let’s look at a sample of these elite dividend-paying companies.
+So first, let’s look at a sample of these elite dividend-paying companies.

 Disclosure: At no cost to you, I may get commissions for purchases made through links in this post.